Rappsilber-Laboratory/XiSearch/README.md

    variable modification (e.g. defined histone modification only on histones without having to search them everywhere).
 4. linear: peptides with that modification will only be searched as linear peptides (not part of an cross-link)

 In generating the database, the software first generates all peptide variants with a single modifications, then all variants with 2 modifications, then 3 and so on until it has reached the value specified in MAX_PEPTIDES_PER_PEPTIDE (default 20).
 Similarly, to perform a search with a lot of modifications on a peptide, the value MAX_MODIFICATION_PER_PEPTIDE (default 3) also needs to be adjusted in order to consider combinations of more than 3 modifications.
-Variable modifications don't count against either limit.
+Fixed modifications don't count against either limit.
 Both of these variables reduce the search space.
 Increasing them leads to a computational cost in terms of memory and search time.

 Modifications can be defined as